TychoBrouwer/mail-app-flutter/backend/api-spec.md

 ## GET_MAILBOXES

-Get all the mailbox paths of a session.
+Get all the mailbox paths of a session from the local database only.

 /get_mailboxes